cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 Ein-Dor and Doron (2015) highlighted the challenges in understanding how attachment issues lead to various disorders:

-* Multifinality: Difficulty explaining how one attachment orientation leads to multiple disorders.
+* **Multifinality**: Difficulty explaining how one attachment orientation leads to multiple disorders.
-* Divergent trajectories: Why individuals with similar attachment vulnerabilities develop different sets of symptoms.
+* **Divergent trajectories**: Why individuals with similar attachment vulnerabilities develop different sets of symptoms.

 **Classification of Psychological Disorders**